[IUCN Congress 2020 series] Mobilising West African youth for nature conservation

 IUCN Congress 2020 series

-The IUCN Congress 2020 will bring together the global nature conservation community and allow civil society organisations to share their work and knowledge.
+The IUCN Congress 2020 will take place from 3 to 10 September 2021 and bring together the global nature conservation community and allow civil society organisations to share their work and knowledge.
 In a series of articles, IUCN NL’s partner organisations from around the world tell us about their work for nature and people.